programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 #### Ethics

-Through their [Risk Management Toolkit for Open GLAM](https://oa2ch.gitbook.io/risk-management), Holt and Kefalea (2025) provide a helpful overview for AI’s implications for ethical research.
-They suggest that legal risk areas emerge in using digital materials, through ‘potential misuse of open access materials and the risk of infringements due to incorrect licensing’, as well as the ‘[A]dherence to third-party terms of service …’.
-Although speaking in the context of broader digital collections usage, we situate such concerns within our interpretation of AI licences.
+The [Risk Management Toolkit for Open GLAM](https://oa2ch.gitbook.io/risk-management), produced by Holt and Kefalea (2025) provides a helpful overview for AI’s implications for ethical research.
+They suggest that legal risk areas emerge in using digital materials, through ‘potential misuse of open access materials and the risk of infringements due to incorrect licensing’, as well as the ‘adherence to third-party terms of service …’.
+Although speaking in the context of broader digital collections usage, we situate such concerns through our interpretation of AI licences.
 The Authors, therefore, see such legal strategies as underpinning broader risk mitigation areas around restrictive contracts and weak privacy safeguards, which include financial risk (from unexpected liabilities, when terms of service are breached); ethical (whereby AI tools and outputs cause harm, for instance the revealing of personal information or causing environmental damage); technical (through platform dependency and forced takedowns), and geopolitical concerns (whereby legal pressure can be applied and leveraged through technology terms of use).
-As such, this lesson advocates for greater transparency in AI tool licensing, and hopes to inform your regular review of AI terms of service, whether using tools for generating new material, data hosting, sharing or general dissemination.
+Therefore, this lesson advocates for greater transparency in AI tool licensing, and hopes to inform your regular review of AI terms of service, whether using tools for generating new material, data hosting, sharing or general dissemination.

 We appreciate that ensuring AI compliance institutionally relies on informed legal expertise, as well as contracting able staff to inform reviews of terms and services.
-Better interpretation of AI licence agreement must be considered against financial and resource limitations in libraries, which easily hinder the ability to manage and advise on AI usage.
+Better interpretation of AI licence agreements must be considered against financial and resource limitations in libraries, which too often  hinder their ability to manage and advise on AI usage (Gooding et al., 2025).
 This has led to increases in public-private partnerships, whereby libraries attempt to minimise the upfront cost of intellectual property review, which require careful contractual design to avoid furthering copyright and licensing risk (Lundborg, 2024).
 As such, this lesson sits within an increasingly murky space, compounded by institutional resourcing factors, revenue generation, AI commercial marketing, and data access.

 #### Costs

 This lesson has no associated cost, or tiered / time-limited access.
-Therefore, we do not require you to supply any personal information, such as credit card information, to make use of this lesson.
+Therefore, we do not require you to supply any personal information to make use of this lesson, such as credit card details.

 #### System requirements